 The high-energy electrons contained in NADH and FADH2 are passed on to a series of enzyme complexes in the mitochondrial membrane.

-Three complexes work in sequence to harvest the energy in NADH and FADH2 and convert it to ATP: NADH-Q reductase, cytochrome reductase and cytochrome oxidase.
+Three complexes work in sequence to harvest the energy in NADH and FADH2 and convert it to ATP: NADH-Q reductase, cytochrome reductase, and cytochrome oxidase.
 The final electron acceptor in the electron transport chain is oxygen.
 Each successive complex is at lower energy than the former so that each can accept electrons and effectively oxidize the higher energy species.
 In effect, each complex harvests the energy in these electrons to pump protons across the inner mitochondria membrane, thereby creating a proton gradient.
 In turn, this electro potential energy is converted to chemical energy by allowing proton flux back down its chemical gradient and through specific proton channels that synthesize ATP from ADP.

-Approximately two molecules of ATP are produced during the Kreb’s cycle reactions, while approximately 26 to 30 ATP are generated by the electron transport chain.
+Approximately two molecules of ATP are produced during the Kreb’s cycle reactions, while approximately 26 to 30 ATP is generated by the electron transport chain.
 In summary, the oxidation of glucose through the reduction of NAD+ and FADH is coupled to the phosphorylation of ADP to produce ATP.
 Hence, the process is known as oxidative phosphorylation.